Darkas/factorio-tas-playback/README.md

 {"build-blueprint", "<name>", {<X>, <Y>}}
 "move"
-"recipe"
 "throw"
 "vehicle"
 "auto-take"
 "stop-auto-refuel"
 "stop-auto-take"
 "stop-auto-move-to"
+{"stop", name="<name>"} stop the command with the specified name. name can be of the form "name" or "group_name.name", if no group name is specified it refers only to the current group.

 Currently implemented conditions:
 * `on_entering_range=<bool>`: as soon as this action is possible
 * `on_leaving_range=<bool>`: right before this action becomes impossible
 * `on_tick={<tick>}`: do this on or after a certain tick
+* `on_relative_tick = {<tick>, <name>}`: do this on or after a given amount of ticks have passed since the command with given name finished or since the current command set began (if the name is not set or the param is a single int).

 To be implemented:
-on_player_in_range=<range> (player is range away from ) on_exact_tick=<tick> (do this on exactly the tick - do we need this?) on_relative_tick = {<tick>, <name>}: do this on or after a given amount of ticks have passed since the command with given name finished or since the current command set began (if the name is not set or the param is a single int). on_exact_relative_tick={<tick>, <name>} (do this a given amount of ticks after the command with the given name finished or after the current command set began (if name is not set)) items_total={<item name>, <N>} (there are currently N of item name available (in the entire world)) needs_fuel={<X>,<Y>} (entity needs fuel)
+on_player_in_range=<range> (player is range away from ) on_exact_tick=<tick> (do this on exactly the tick - do we need this?) on_exact_relative_tick={<tick>, <name>} (do this a given amount of ticks after the command with the given name finished or after the current command set began (if name is not set)) items_total={<item name>, <N>} (there are currently N of item name available (in the entire world)) needs_fuel={<X>,<Y>} (entity needs fuel)